stacks-network/stacks-core/integration_tests/README.md

 blockstack_integration_test_api_password
 ```

+Note: To obtain regtest bitcoins in the browser's wallet during testing-mode,
+use the hidden browser page (http://localhost:8888/wallet/send-core) or
+(http://localhost:3000/wallet/send-core) to send bitcoins to the address.

 ## Using CLI commands from the docker container

 To use the CLI commands once your docker container has started, connect to the docker container: